Dj-Polyester/Unity-Demo-Project/README.md

-Unfortunately Unity insists on not extending their `CharacterController`, which is only capable of moving the character in a single plane.
+Unfortunately Unity insists on not improving their `CharacterController`, which is only capable of moving the character in a single plane.
-The project includes a player controller that has physics properties (extends the `RigidBody`).
-The controller comes with features such as climbing and slope walking.
-It takes an up vector, updating the front and right vectors accordingly at each frame.
-It also uses some animations from [Mixamo](https://www.mixamo.com/).
+Even though most of the games use the basic controller schemes, with new games and their technology the need for different type of controllers emerges.
+Unity at least should bring new different types of controllers, or have more options for their `CharacterController`.
+The project includes a player controller that does that latter by extending a `RigidBody` object with a variety of parameters.
+One of these parameters is the rotation in space (up vector).
+Taking an up vector it updates its front and right vectors accordingly at each frame.
+It has many more parameters built-in coming with base features such as slope walking, and advanced features such as climbing.
+It also adds some animations as a flavor from [Mixamo](https://www.mixamo.com/).